pyeventsourcing/eventsourcing-cjsontranscoder/README.md

         return MyInt(data)
 ```

-Alternatively for greater speed, you can define a custom transcoding for ``MyInt``
+Alternatively for greater speed, you can define a custom transcoding for `MyInt`
-as a Cython extension type class in a Cython module (``.pyx`` file) using the
+as a Cython extension type in a Cython module (`.pyx` file) using the
-``CTranscoding`` extension type.
-See this project's Git repository for examples.
+`CTranscoding` extension type.

 ```cython
 from _eventsourcing_cjsontranscoder cimport CTranscoding